A novel class of energy-preserving Runge-Kutta methods for the Korteweg-de Vries equation: Quadratic auxiliary variable (QAV) approach

 \section{Quadratic auxiliary variable (QAV) approach}

-In this section, we present the QAV approach from the energy-preserving Hamiltonian form of the KdV equation.
-The original model will be reformulated into an equivalent system, which is shown to possess two strong quadratic invariants.
-Under the consistent initial condition, the original energy reduces a weak invariant of the new system.
-To our surprise, the QAV reformulation will provide an elegant platform for developing arbitrarily high-order energy-preserving algorithms that conserve the original energy.
+In this section, we present the QAV approach to reformulate the KdV equation into an equivalent form, which transforms the original energy conservation law into two quadratic invariants of the new system.
+It is worth noting that the original energy reduces a weak invariant of the new system with the consistent initial condition.
+To our surprise, the QAV reformulation will provide an elegant platform, which allows a class of RK methods to be used directly to develop arbitrarily high-order energy-preserving algorithms that conserve the original energy exactly.

 From a mathematical point of view, the KdV equation \eqref{KdVeq} has a bi-Hamiltonian structure, since it can be written in Hamiltonian form in two different ways \cite{Karasozen2013Energy}.
 We here consider the following energy-preserving Hamiltonian formulation